-We have entered into employment agreements with each of our NEOs that govern their base pay and non-equity incentive plan compensation.
+We have entered into employment agreements with each of our NEOs.
 Additional information regarding the employment arrangements and compensation agreements of each NEO is set forth directly below.

 Trevor Baldwin

 Chief Executive Officer

 The Company entered into an employment agreement with Mr. Baldwin, effective October 28, 2019, with a term beginning on that date to serve as our Chief Executive Officer.
 Under this agreement, Mr. Baldwin is entitled to an annual salary of \$400,000 and shall be eligible for an annual bonus of up to 250% of his base salary, then in effect, which may be settled in a combination of cash and equity awards as determined at the sole discretion of the Compensation Committee.
 Mr. Baldwin is eligible to participate in the Omnibus Plan on the same terms and conditions applicable to other senior Company executives, with the amount of such awards to be determined by the Compensation Committee in its sole discretion.